Sandman was the representative for New Jersey’s 2nd congressional district and was a Republican. He served from 1967 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sandman is shown as a purple triangle. (analysis methodology)
+Sandman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Sandman sponsored bills primarily in these issue areas:

 Social Welfare (18%) Taxation (16%) Crime and Law Enforcement (13%) Armed Forces and National Security (13%) Housing and Community Development (11%) Private Legislation (11%) Public Lands and Natural Resources (11%) Government Operations and Politics (8%)

 - H.J.Res.
 1136 (93rd): Joint resolution proposing an amendment to the Constitution of the United States …